txrangersw611/MATH414Project/README.md

 And your kindness and compassion,
 Bring comfort and peace.

-Oh Narcowitz, you are a marvel,
+Oh Narcowich, you are a marvel,
 A wonder to behold,
 And though words cannot fully express it,
 Your beauty shines brighter than gold.